 When Do BMWs Start Having Issues?

 How soon a BMW will develop serious issues heavily depends on the individual vehicle.
 The model, maintenance frequency, and type of driving that has been done on it will all affect how quickly it will begin having problems.
 Some BMWs last for well over 100,000 miles before any problems occur.
 However, others start to have issues right away.
-Depending on the reliability rating of the individual model and the model year, you may not have to bring your BMW into the shop for quite a while.
+Depending on the reliability rating of the individual model and the model year, you may not have to bring your BMW into the shop for a long while.

-That being said, most BMWs start having some serious problems at around the 100,000-mile point.
+With that being said, most BMWs start having some serious problems at around the 100,000-mile point.
 Buying a new BMW will come with a factory warranty that is good for four years or 50,000 miles, whichever comes first.
 If your car is still within this timeframe, you can take it to the dealership and have them repair it.
 If you purchased your BMW used, or it is out of the factory warranty, you will be responsible for getting it repaired.

 Common BMW Problems